 Susan Fowler is a central figure in the #MeToo movement.
 Named Time Magazine’s Person of the Year as one of the silence breakers, Fowler is the former Uber engineer whose viral blog post ignited an ongoing, worldwide conversation.
 The Financial Times named her Person of the Year as well, writing that her actions hold “the potential to improve the way women are treated at work permanently.”
 Recently, Fowler was appointed the New York Times’ Op-Ed Technology editor.
 That’s Fowler’s public narrative.
 But her personal story—a homeschooled science nerd, a woman in STEM against massive odds—is equally fascinating.
-In uplifting talks, she tackles a variety of topics, including how regular people can affect positive change on a global and personal scale.
+In uplifting talks, she tackles a variety of topics, including how regular people can effect positive change on a global and personal scale.